-Workouts and exercises have become an essential part of most of our daily routine.
-With our increasingly static lifestyle, workouts have become crucial to stay fit and lose weight.
+Workouts and physical activity have become essential to our daily routine.
+With our increasingly static lifestyle, working out has become crucial to maintain our ideal weight, stay fit and prevent life-threatening diseases.
 However, many fail to get the desired results despite spending hours at the gym or doing freehand exercise.
-Some even complain of no weight loss even after spending hours on the treadmill.

 How are calories burned?

 Calories are the fuel that keeps our body functioning.
-Our body burns calories continuously every time it works and even when it rests.
-However, the speed with which calories burn increase and decrease with the intensity of the physical activities we perform.
-Some of the best calorie-burning activities are aerobics, jogging, running, swimming, or working out at the gym.
+We burn calories continuously, even when we are resting.
+However, the speed with which calories burn increases and decreases with the intensity of our physical activities.

-Low impact aerobics performed for 30 minutes can burn around 160 to 200 calories depending on the body weight.
-A 10-minutes run can burn about 114 calories; a 10-minutes swim can help burn 55 calories, and 10-minutes of jogging at 5 miles per hour will burn 80 calories for a person weighing around 120 to 125 pounds.
+For example, low-impact aerobics performed for 30 minutes can burn around 160 to 200 calories depending on the body weight.
+A 10-minute run can burn about 114 calories; a 10-minute swim can help burn 55 calories, and 10 minutes of jogging at 5 miles per hour will burn 80 calories for a person weighing around 54-55kg.

 How many calories should you burn per day?